United Arab Emirates entry requirements for Ukraine passport holders

 Proof of departure from the UAE

-Immigration officers routinely ask for a return or onward flight booking.
-Have a printed or digital copy of your ticket ready — they check this at the counter before stamping your passport.
+Immigration officers at Dubai and Abu Dhabi airports routinely ask for a return or onward ticket.
+Have a printed or digital copy of your flight booking ready.
+Budget airlines like flydubai and Air Arabia are strict about this at check-in.

 Recommended